Promote and encourage development of an agriculture industry in Alaska.

 Federal Inspections Completed

 Analysis of results and challenges: The data provided comes from surveys conducted throughout the year by the USDA National Agricultural Statistics Services.
-Core services continue to demonstrate growth in monetary value of Alaska agricultural products sold.
+These inspections are the cornerstone to allowing instate agricultural products to be sold in to both foreign and domestic markets.
+Such a core service continues to demonstrate growth in monetary value of Alaska agricultural products sold.

 |A3: Core Service - Land management and sales.|